ouspg/SoftwareHardwareSec/5.Glitching_and_sidechannels/README.md

 These options have not been tried, so no guarantees about those (but there should not be any reason why that should not work either).

-## Remote ChipWhisperer machine

-This year we are testing for the first time remotely usable ChipWhisperer setup that can serve multiple users simultaneously.

-Contact course assistants to receive your username, private key and instructions to connect to the system.

-You need university account to perform SSH jump to reach the server.

-When you connect system, device is allocated to you and virtual machine using the device is automatically started for you.
-This means that you do not have to install anything or worry about borrowing device at all.
-Sounds great, right?
-This is tried first time so let's see how well it will work.

 ---

 # Tasks